bamarni/pi64/README.md

 SSH is enabled by default.

-You might want to run `sudo pi64-config` in order to get assisted with your setup!
+Once logged in, you might want to run `sudo pi64-config` in order to get assisted with your setup!